Premium Leather 2021 iPad Pro 12.9 4th Generation Case

 That's not to say the version with the magnets doesn't posses those traits, they do.
 It's just that with the magnets you have 5 elements vying for attention.
 With the magnet free version you have just 2, the wonderfully crafted curved panel and our logo.
 Less is more.

 The great thing about this is that it is not an "either/ or" proportion.
 Both the Magnetic Accessory System model and the "clean" model will be in production simultaneously for these news Apple tablets.
 This is something we have never done before.
+All of this is part of what makes our iPad 4 leather case exceptional.

 2020 iPad Pro 12.9 Cover Differences